fddn/colorizer/README.md

     pip install -r requirements.txt

 ## Usage
+First of all, you need to register an account on [DeepAPI](https://deepai.org/) and fill secrets.py.
+Set API_KEY to you secret key:

+    API_KEY = '<changeme>' --> API_KEY = 'something_secret_key_provided_by_DeepAI'

-Without any parameter, the program uses the source folder to store the black and white images and uses result to store the colorized images.
+Now you can run without any parameter, the program uses the source folder to store the black and white images and uses result to store the colorized images.

     $ python main.py -h
 	usage: main.py [-h] [-s SOURCE] [-d DESTINATION]